hydephp/develop/creating-blog-posts.md

 ### Post Front Matter Schema

-Here is a quick reference of the supported front matter properties.<br>
+Here is a quick reference of the supported front matter properties.
 Keep on reading to see further explanations, details, and examples.

 | **KEY NAME**   | **VALUE TYPE** | **EXAMPLE / FORMAT**             |
 |----------------|----------------|----------------------------------|